 As mentioned, serving sizes for hemp oil vary with each user, depending on the person's age, weight, metabolic state and health concerns that the user seeks to address.
 Whileindependent user reviews and experience may differ, our recommendation is to first decide on the delivery method that is best for you: tincture, capsule or salve.
 For tincture use, depress the bulb of the dropper once (the dropper itself will fill about halfway) for a single serving.
 Begin with one serving (one capsule also equals one serving) in the morning and the evening.
 Try it for a few days and increase mindfully as appropriate.
 Salves can be used topically as needed.

-Functional Remedies decided to test to determine how long our products are shelf-stable.
+Functional Remedies decided to test to determine how long our full-spectrum hemp oil products will be shelf-stable.
 We used a third-party laboratory and brought them 25 samples of each product, in the same containers as available for purchase.
 The lab technicians then exposed all samples except for one to high temperatures and high humidity to simulate the environment a product may face over the course of a month.
 They then tested each sample for peroxides, which is a chemical byproduct that is detected once lipids (oils) start to break down.
 Week after week, the products were tested to discover that even after 24 months they were still good.
 After 2 years, we recommend replacing your product only because the oil may start to taste bad.

 Once the products are open, it is recommended to keep them in a cool, dry and dark place – like a medicine cabinet with other dietary supplements.
 High quality hemp oil does not need to be refrigerated, but beware of exposing your products to bacteria, microbes or fungus spores.
 With the tinctures, be sure not to touch the dropper to your tongue or mouth, as that may introduce germs from your mouth into the hemp oil.
 This is especially true if you are using the tincture while caring for pets.
 Squeeze the dropper on to a spoon instead.